jpvasco/GME_Cpp/DOCUMENTATION.md

 `free()`: deallocates the structure

-# The `gme.h` library
+# <br/>The `gme.h` library

-The library ``gme.h'' contains the main functions and routines of the GME method, corresponding to the photonic dispersion and diffraction losses.
+The library *gme.h* contains the main functions and routines of the GME method, corresponding to the photonic dispersion and diffraction losses.
 The functions associated to the electromagnetic fields and the root solver are also in this library.

-# The `matrix.h` library
+# <br/>The `matrix.h` library

-The library ``matrix.h'' contains the LAPACK matrix routines used by the GME method.
+The library *matrix.h* contains the LAPACK matrix routines used by the GME method.

-# The `compile.sh` library
+# <br/>The `compile.sh` file

 The *compile.sh* is an executable file with the compilation command.

-# Comments on units
+# <br/>Comments on units

 Every length in the c++ GME code is scaled with respect to the lattice parameter 'a'.
-For example, when setting $d=0.5$, it must be interpreted as 'd/a=0.5'.
-The wavenumber 'k' is also scaled with respect to the lattice parameter as 'ak, therefore, when setting 'k=2.pi', it must be interpreted as ka=2.pi.
+For example, when setting 'd=0.5', it must be interpreted as 'd/a=0.5'.
+The wavenumber 'k' is also scaled with respect to the lattice parameter as 'ak', therefore, when setting 'k=2.pi', it must be interpreted as 'ak=2.pi'.
 The frequency magnitude used in the code is 'w.a/2.pi.c' or 'a/lambda', which is a dimensionless quantity.
 Therefore, when the code shows a frequency (or its imaginary part) value of '0.32', this means 'w.a/2.pi.c=0.32' so that the actual angular frequency is 'w=0.32.2.pi/a'.